-“We are not fearful of foreigners because most of us were once foreigners.
-I say this to you as a son of immigrants,” the 78-year-old Argentine pope said on Thursday, addressing the issue of immigration.
+“We are not fearful of foreigners, because most of us were once foreigners.
+I say this to you as a son of immigrants,” the 78-year-old Argentine pope said on Thursday, addressing the issue of immigration that has divided

 “Building a nation calls us to recognise that we must constantly relate to others, rejecting a mindset of hostility in order to adopt one of reciprocal subsidiarity,” Francis said.

-Referencing the refugee crisis in Europe as well as the US’ own struggle with immigration from Latin America, Francis summoned politicians “to respond in a way which is always humane, just and fraternal.”
+Referencing the refugee crisis in Europe as well as the United States’ own struggle with immigration from Latin America, Francis summoned politicians “to respond in a way which is always humane, just and fraternal.”

 “We must not be taken aback by their numbers, but rather view them as persons, seeing their faces and listening to their stories, trying to respond as best as we can to their situation,” Francis urged.

 He also called for global vigilance against fundamentalism of all kinds, but warned a “delicate balance” must be struck between fighting extremism and preserving religious freedoms.

 “We know that no religion is immune from forms of individual delusion or ideological extremism.
 This means that we must be especially attentive to every type of fundamentalism, whether religious or of any other kind,” the pope told the Congress.